 Italian citizenship is accessible to both EU and non-EU applicants.

-Assistance in obtaining Italian dual citizenship
+Assistance in obtaining Italian dual citizenship in 2023

 Obtaining Italian dual citizenship often implies a lot of research through national archives which for foreign citizens who have not come to Italy before can be quite difficult.
 With a vast experience in immigration to Italy, our lawyers can help with all the requirements related to obtaining citizenship, including dual citizenship in Italy.